gabriele-vargiu/parsed/README.md

 ### Description

-Parsed is a lightweight .desktop file parser I've quickly bodged up for a project of mine.
+`parsed` is a lightweight .desktop file parser I've quickly bodged up for a project of mine.
 It is optimised at the best of my capabilities to be light on memory and be as quick as possible.

 ### Usage